-If you want to buy a share of stock or sell a share of a publicly traded company, you’ll need a broker to help you complete the transaction.
-Stockbrokers are individuals or firms that execute buy or sell orders at your request.
+If you want to buy a share of stock or sell a share of a

 In exchange for executing your trades, the broker collects a commission or a fee.
 Brokers can be either discount brokers or full-service brokers, with each type catering to a different type of trading.
 A discount broker executes trades inexpensively, typically charging between $5 to $15 per trade, but usually doesn’t provide personalized guidance for its least-expensive trading services.

 Full-service brokers offer a more comprehensive variety of services, often including investment advice.
 The higher level of service provided by a full-service broker usually means higher fees.
 Before the advent of discount brokers, stock trading was largely a pursuit for more affluent investors who could afford a full-service broker.
 The internet can be credited with changing that paradigm, making stock trading easily accessible to anyone with an internet connection and a desire to invest.

 For more information about the best online brokers, check out Best Online Brokerages on Benzinga or see below.

 As you begin to learn about stock market investing, you’ll encounter the terms bid and ask.
 The bid is the price a buyer is willing to pay for a stock, while the ask is the price at which a seller is willing to sell.

 If you wanted to buy a stock for $10, you can place the order with your broker to buy a fixed number of shares at that price.
 However, if nobody is willing to sell for that price, the trade won’t be executed.
 There is also the option to buy or sell at “market” price, which usually results in a faster transaction.